-Joan Axelrod-Contrada is the author of more than fifteen books for children and teens, including The World’s Most Famous Ghosts (Capstone Press, 2012), and Plessy v.
-Ferguson: Separate But Unequal (Marshall Cavendish, 2008), and is a correspondent with The Boston Globe.
+Joan Axelrod-Contrada is the author of more than fifteen books for children and teens, including The World’s Most Famous Ghosts and Plessy v.
+Ferguson: Separate But Unequal, and is a correspondent with The Boston Globe.
 She earned an MFA in Writing for Children and Young Adults at Vermont College of Fine Arts.
 She lives with her family in Western Massachusetts.

 Ashley Evanson is a San Francisco–based illustrator and author.
 She received a degree in journalism from Brigham Young University, and is a self-taught illustrator.
 She writes and illustrates the Hello, World! board book series featuring counting, shapes, colors, etc. from some of the world’s greatest cities: London, New York City, Paris, and San Francisco.
 Paris: A Book of Shapes was selected by Amazon as one of the top 100 children’s books of 2015.
-Find all four books now at Amazon, Barnes & Noble or IndieBound.
-Her interactive picture book This Book Is Magic will hit stores on January 17, 2017.
+Two new cities will join the series in fall 2019: Tokyo and Rio de Janeiro.